 From the day Isabelle was born until she was a little over six years of age, mother and child spent their time together in a dark room with the blinds drawn, separated from the rest of the family.
-The parents of the mother did not permit her to leave the house alone.
+The mother’s parents did not permit her to leave the house alone.

-As a result of lack of sunlight, fresh air, and proper nutrition, Isabelle had developed a rachitic condition that made locomotion virtually impossible.
+As a result of the lack of sunlight, fresh air, and proper nutrition, Isabelle developed a rachitic condition that made locomotion virtually impossible.
 This condition yielded to proper treatment, including surgery, and Isabelle learned to walk and move normally.

-Her language development had been rapid: by that time she already had a vocabulary of 1,500 to 2,000 words, she enjoyed and could recite nursery rhymes, she could tell a story and make one up.
-She could now create and share with others a world of imagination and was not confined in her use of language to the immediate and the concrete.
+Her language development had been rapid: by that time, she already had a vocabulary of 1,500 to 2,000 words, she enjoyed and could recite nursery rhymes, and she could tell a story and make one up.
+She could now create and share a world of imagination with others and was not confined in her use of language to the immediate and the concrete.